 There have also been studies that show using lavender oil (and tea tree oil) can potentially disrupt hormones in young boys.

 Tea tree oil

 Dr. Lin says most people use tea tree oil as an antiseptic, antimicrobial or antifungal.
-You can also use it to help:
+You can also use it to help with:

-- Athlete’s foot and ringworms: “Dilute it with a carrier oil and put the blend on the affected skin.”
+- Athlete’s foot and ringworms.
+“Dilute it with a carrier oil (a base or vegetable oil like coconut or jojoba oil that helps dilute essential oils) and put the blend on the affected skin.”